jenkins-x/jx/README.md

     jx shell my-prod-context

-Or to pick the context to use for the sub shell
+Or to pick the context to use for the sub shell:

     jx shell